cyrraz/plothist/docs/usage/style.rst

 ``import plothist`` automatically sets the matplotlib style to a presentation and publication ready style, with large and readable axis labels and legend.

 Latin Modern fonts are used by default.
-You can install the font by using the script located in the github repository of plothist.
+You can install the font by using the script located in the `github repository of plothist <https://github.com/cyrraz/plothist/tree/main/scripts/install_latin_modern_fonts.sh>`.

 To have a small plotting style, you can use: